MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 * upper caste:
   * "german" speaking + german names
 * no money:
-  * maybe some crude regionalised system, but everbody gives and takes by orders not by trade
+  * maybe some crude regionalized system, but everybody gives and takes by orders not by trade
 * mechanics:
   * steam
   * hydraulics